This chapter describes the Cisco CRS 8-Slot Line Card Chassis Enhanced router switch fabric. It includes the following topics:

-Figure 4-1 shows the basic path of IP data packets through the Cisco CRS routing system switch fabric.
+The following figure shows the basic path of IP data packets through the Cisco CRS routing system switch fabric.
 Note that the figure shows a single-shelf system, in which all three stages of the switch fabric are provided by switch fabric cards in the Cisco CRS 8-Slot Line Card Chassis Enhanced router.
 In a multishelf system, Stage 2 of the switch fabric is provided by S2 fabric cards in the fabric card chassis.

 Ingress data packets are received at a physical interface on a PLIM and transferred to the associated MSC, where the packets are segmented into cells for efficient switching by the switch fabric hardware.
 Each MSC has multiple connections to each switch fabric plane, which it uses to distribute cells to each fabric plane.
 On egress, cells are reassembled into data packets before being transmitted by the egress MSC.

-Note The cell structure used in the Cisco CRS switch fabric is a Cisco-specific cell structure and is not related to Asynchronous Transfer Mode (ATM) cells.
+The cell structure used in the Cisco CRS switch fabric is a Cisco-specific cell structure and is not related to Asynchronous Transfer Mode (ATM) cells.

 Switch Fabric Operation

 Several switch element components on each switch fabric card perform the functions to implement each of the three stages (S1, S2, and S3) of the switch fabric.
 Each stage performs a different function: